|Overall Rating||Liked it!|

 Boards Tried 168 and 164

-There were 5 major boards in this small catagory of cambered slightly tapered freeride boards that all compete directly against each other.
-They are the Salomon Burner, The Burton Supermodel, Supermodel X and The Nidecker Legend.
+There were 5 major boards in this small category of cambered slightly tapered freeride boards that all compete directly against each other.
+They are the Salomon Burner, The Burton Supermodel, Supermodel X, and The Nidecker Legend.
 As of 2012 the Supermodel and Supermodel X have been discontinued and the Legend has upgraded to hybrid camber so this comparison is lost.
 The only one in the Legends category now is the Burton Barracuda and it has a different hybrid design.
-Out of the boards the Nidecker Legend is incredibly underrated in the US and is argueably the best in it’s class.
-This board can ride nimble and quick for it’s size but at the same time give you a lot of float in powder.
-It’s like having a high performance long board that can do short board moves.
-The boards with Ultimate Grip will have some of the best edge hold a tapered board can have while it’s new.
-After a while the ultimate grip will be tuned away but it will still have a very good edge hold.
+Out of the boards, the Nidecker Legend is incredibly underrated in the US and is arguably the best in its class.
+This board can ride nimble and quick for its size but at the same time give you a lot of float in powder.
+It’s like having a high-performance longboard that can do shortboard moves.
+The boards with Ultimate Grip will have some of the best edges hold a tapered board can have while it’s new.
+After a while, the ultimate grip will be turned away but it will still have a very good edge hold.
 The one small issue with this board is the stance width.
 It definitely has the euro narrow stance going for it.
 Most freeriders don’t mind this but some of the people who prefer a wider stance might not be too stoked on how narrow it is compared to most US boards.

-Powder: This has a short contact length, a big set back, a slightly bigger nose than the tail and a deep side cut.
-As of 2012 the Legend changed to camrock which made the float more effortless.
+Powder: This has a short contact length, a big set back, a slightly bigger nose than the tail and a deep sidecut.
+As of 2012, the Legend changed to camrock which made the float more effortless.
 It turns very well for a board it’s size but where it really shines is getting you out of those flat sections that the fishes and small boards slow or stop in.
-Get use to passing people in the flats back to the chair.
+Get used to passing people in the flats back to the chair.
 No matter what kind of powder you are in this will board will hold it well.
-We haven’t been stuck yet on this board or had issues turning in tree situations despite it’s size.
+We haven’t been stuck yet on this board or had issues turning in tree situations despite its size.

 Speed: Very fast base and a very fast board in powder or groomers.
 If you choose straight line a run it will be just as fun as making make quick turns in the steep stuff.
 There are faster boards out there but this is in the top 10%.
 If you keep it waxed it will treat you well.